I am a former sports editor and currently serve as a historian with the Society of American Baseball Research and manage a valet operation.

 - Single-Season High: 47 in 1950

 Ralph Kiner's best season came in 1949, but he continued his power barrage for the Pirates in the early '50s.
 Kiner led the National League in home runs from 1950 to '52, extending his streak of doing so to seven seasons.
-He was part of a 10-player trade with the Cubs in 1953 and played his final season in 1955 with the Indians.
+He was part of a 10-player trade with the Cubs in 1953, and he played his final season in 1955 with the Indians.
 Injuries forced him into early retirement following that 1955 season.
 He was an All-Star each season from 1950 to '53.

-Kiner never hit fewer than 20 home runs in any full season of his 10-year career, and averaged an impressive 37 homers per season.
+Kiner never hit fewer than 20 home runs in any full season of his 10-year career, and he averaged an impressive 37 homers per season.
 Of his career home runs, Kiner hit 54.5% of them during the 1950s.

 8. Gus Zernial